 Actually, the UR Type i5 is another application of the expanded “seeing” opportunities offered by the AIC weak link.
 We are dropping the customary restriction of the UR table, holding UR extras to a single value.
 This restriction enabled unit based winks to see them all.
 However, AIC winks enable a candidate can see candidates of other values.
 The UR often creates a toxic set of more than one value.
 Dropping the single value restriction admits many DIY forcing chain UR attacks to the UR Type 5 and UR Type 2 fight clubs.
 In fact, three diagrams back is a Type 2 with victim seeing one extra with an XY-chain, one form of AIC.

-Type 6 is another rare bird, and we again turn to Hodoku for a full grid example.
+As defined by Hodoku, Type 6 is another rare bird, and we again go there for a full grid example.
 It’s a matter of all extras being in diagonal corners.
 If one of the UR candidates is confined to the rectangle, it’s true values will be diagonal.
 If either is allowed on the extras diagonal, both will be, and all extras are removed.

-Hodoku examples are composed to arrive at the technique to be illustrated immediately after candidates are identified.
-Sysudoku Basic on these examples can be quite untypical.
+If you’re wondering about the almost solved grid in line marking, Hodoku examples are composed to arrive at the technique to be illustrated immediately after candidates are identified.

 Another rarity on the UR table is the Hidden UR, with multiple extras, and one corner free of them.
 Hidden requires one UR partner to slink in both directions away from the opposite corner.

 This example is from the Tom Sheldon Master Class review, puzzle 120.
-The opposite corner unslinked UR partner, 9r7c6 here, is true, it will remove one extra and the slinked candidate, making both slink partners true, and all extras are removed.
+The opposite corner unslinked UR partner, 9r7c6 here, is true, it will remove extra 4r7c6 and slinked 7r7c6, placing 7’s in adjacent corners, and 9 in r8c9.
+Tom would never allow that.

 Several types of avoidable rectangle, from Andrew Stuart’s The Logic of Sudoku, are illustrated in my post of January 22, 2013.
 Here is a different case, where a Type 1 UR triggers a Type 1 avoidable UR.
 It’s from Week 48 of Paul Stephens’ Mastering Sudoku Week by Week.
 The first Type 1 is grey; the second is maroon.
 Go, Oxford High!